-As we continue to stand up for working families and against GOP priorities that are clearly out of step with the American people, People For the American Way has renewed its support for the Family And Medical Insurance Leave Act (FAMILY Act).
-This legislation is a meaningful step forward for the majority of American workers that still lack access to paid leave.
-It stands in stark contrast to the empty promises that Ivanka Trump and Sens.
-Joni Ernst of Iowa, Mike Lee of Utah, and Marco Rubio of Florida have championed since the outset of the Trump administration.
-The latest FAMILY Act coalition letter follows below and is available here.
+As we continue to stand up for working families and against Trump administration priorities that are clearly out of step with the American people, People For the American Way has renewed its support for the Family And Medical Insurance Leave Act (FAMILY Act).
+This legislation is a meaningful step forward for the majority of workers nationwide that still lack access to paid leave.
+You can download the latest coalition letter here.

 Dear Member of Congress,

-On behalf of the undersigned organizations and the tens of millions of working families we represent, we urge you to support the Family And Medical Insurance Leave (FAMILY) Act (S. 337/H.R.
-947).
+On behalf of the undersigned organizations and the tens of millions of working families we represent, we urge you to co-sponsor and advocate for swift and thorough consideration of the Family And Medical Insurance Leave (FAMILY) Act (H.R.
+1185/S. 463).
 The FAMILY Act would create a national family and medical leave insurance program to help ensure that people who work can take the time they need to address serious health and caregiving needs.
 It would help support working families’ economic security, promote gender equity in workplaces, create a more level playing field for businesses of all sizes and strengthen our economy.
-The FAMILY Act is the national paid family and medical leave plan voters want and our country needs.
+The FAMILY Act is a national paid family and medical leave plan voters want and our country needs.

 The FAMILY Act would create a strong, inclusive national paid family and medical leave insurance program and set a nationwide paid leave baseline.
 Employees would earn two-thirds of their wages, up to a cap, for a limited period of time (up to 60 workdays, or 12 workweeks in a year) to address their own serious health issue, including pregnancy or childbirth; to deal with the serious health issue of a family member; to care for a new child; and for certain military caregiving and leave purposes.
 Employees, employers and self-employed workers would fund both the benefits and the administrative costs of the program by contributing a small amount in each pay period to a self-sustaining fund, administered through a new Office of Paid Family and Medical Leave.
 Eligibility rules would allow younger, part-time, low-wage and contingent workers to contribute and benefit, regardless of their employer’s size or their length of time on the job.

 The FAMILY Act builds on successful state programs.
+In fact, nearly all state programs now go beyond the FAMILY Act in several important ways, providing data and lessons that Congress should consider.
 California has had a paid family and medical leave insurance program in place since 2004, New Jersey since 2009, Rhode Island since 2014 and New York since 2018.
 Strong new programs will take effect in Washington State and the District of Columbia in 2020 and Massachusetts in 2021.
-Evidence from the existing state programs shows these programs’ value and affordability; all are financially sound and self-sustaining, and each state that has paid leave in place has or is exploring ways to make them even more accessible to people who need family leave.
+Evidence from the existing state programs shows their value and affordability; all are financially sound and self-sustaining, and each state that has paid leave in place has or is exploring ways to make them even more accessible to people who need family leave.
 Analyses of California’s law show that both employers and employees benefit from the program.4 In New Jersey, the program’s costs have been lower than expected and public attitudes toward the program are favorable.5 Early research on Rhode Island’s program found positive effects for new parents, and a majority of small- and medium-sized employers were in favor of the program one year after it took effect.6

 The FAMILY Act would support improved health outcomes and could lower health care costs.
 New mothers who take paid leave are more likely to take the amount of time away from work recommended by doctors,11 and their children are more likely to be breastfed, receive medical check-ups and get critical immunizations.12 When children are seriously ill, the presence of a parent shortens a child’s hospital stay by 31 percent;13 active parental involvement in a child’s hospital care may head off future health problems, especially for children with chronic health conditions,14 and thus reduce costs.
 Paid leave also lets people help older family members recover from serious illnesses, fulfill treatment plans, and avoid complications and hospital readmissions.15 Early research has found that California’s paid leave program reduced nursing home utilization.16 And, for the millions of families in communities that are struggling with opioid and other substance use disorders, paid leave supports family caregivers, who play a key role in care and recovery by helping loved ones with health care arrangements and treatment.17